-In Pakistan, court marriage is a legal union between a man and a woman.
-It is necessary for the couple to have all the identification documents in order to get married.
+Court Marriage in Pakistan: Court marriage is a legal union between a man and a woman.
+It is necessary for the couple to have the identification documents (CNIC or Passport) in order to get married.
 Two Muslim, adult and sane witnesses must be present at the time of court marriage.

-It usually lasts about an hour and a half to conduct the ceremony.
-The couple will receive their Marriage Certificate after the ceremony.
+It usually lasts about an hour to conduct the ceremony.
+The couple will receive their Marriage Contract (Nikah Nama) after the ceremony.

-You should contact a court marriage lawyer if you are planning to get married in Pakistan.
-As you prepare for the ceremony, they can assist you in understanding all the requirements.
+You should contact our court marriage lawyer if you are planning to get married in Pakistan.
+As you prepare for the ceremony, we can assist you in understanding all the requirements.

-A court marriage lawyer can assist you with the process in the first place.
+Oue court marriage lawyers can assist you with the process in the first place.
 In addition to helping you understand all the requirements for the ceremony, they can also help you prepare.